Beta

 Reality check on premium cabins: business class saver space on this route is capacity-controlled.
 Most flights release 0-4 saver seats.
 Plan to flex your dates by ±3 days, search at least 3 different programs (different alliances see different inventory), and have a Plan B before transferring points, transfers are one-way.

 The sharpest math on this route belongs to the Iberia Plus off-peak sweet spot: 40,500 Avios one-way for Iberia business class from the US East Coast to Madrid, returning a stunning 8.6¢ per point against roughly $3,500 in cash fares.
-JFK to FCO is not a direct Iberia metal route, but pairing that Madrid redemption with a short onward segment, or pivoting to the Air Canada Aeroplan program at 60,000 points one-way for Star Alliance business class, covers Rome directly via Lufthansa, Swiss, or Austrian metal at 7.5¢ per point against cash fares around $4,500.
-Every redemption here beats our conservative 1.5¢ valuation for Aeroplan points by a factor of five.
+JFK to FCO is not a direct Iberia metal route, but pairing that Madrid redemption with a short onward segment, or pivoting to the a transfer partner program at 60,000 points one-way for Star Alliance business class, covers Rome directly via Lufthansa, Swiss, or Austrian metal at 7.5¢ per point against cash fares around $4,500.
+Every redemption here beats our conservative 1.5¢ valuation for a transfer partner points by a factor of five.

 Be realistic about saver business inventory on this corridor.
 JFK to Rome is one of the most competitive transatlantic routes in the summer travel calendar.
 Lufthansa and its partners typically release zero to four business-class saver seats per departure, and release patterns are inconsistent.
 Air France business-class partner space tightens considerably from June through August.
 Delta One availability bookable through Virgin Atlantic follows Delta's own capacity controls.
 Flexible travel dates, particularly midweek departures in shoulder season (April through May or late September through October), improve your odds meaningfully.
 If your dates are fixed in peak summer, budget extra search time before committing to any point transfer.